Becoming a Student in the Boler School of Business

-Boler offers 8 majors: Accountancy, Economics, Finance, Human Resources Management, Logistics, Management, Marketing and International Business with Language and Culture.
+Boler offers 7 majors: Accountancy, Economics, Finance, International Business with Language and Culture, Management and Human Resources, Marketing and Supply Chain Management.
 The Business Core helps you discover your interests and determine the best major for you.

 A business major accounts for almost 50% of your total credit hours required to graduate from John Carroll – all the more reason to choose a topic you love.

 Perhaps your major interests lie in the offerings of the College of Arts and Sciences, but you would like a foundation in business.
 A business minor complements other fields of study and exemplifies an understanding of systems, markets, personal interaction, and analysis.
 A full list of courses required for the business minor is available in the Boler School of Business Dean’s office, SB 117.

 The Entrepreneurship minor is an interdisciplinary offering open to students of all majors.
 This option is perfect if you appreciate creativity, innovation, and service with a desire to be your own boss.
 See JCU’s entrepreneurship website for more information.